Personal Links:• PhD openings at University of Nebraska Lincoln_ALaraoui.pdf

 - M.S. in Condensed and Soft Matter Physics, University of Upper Alsace

-We are actively looking for very motivated graduate/undergraduate students and postdocs to join the Quantum Sensing & Defect Discovery and Spectroscopy lab, and learn new skills in quantum optics, spintronics, and low dimensional nanomaterials.
+We are actively looking for very motivated graduates, undergraduate students, and postdocs to join the Quantum Sensing & Defect Discovery and Spectroscopy lab, and work in very friendly and productive environment on quantum sensing, quantum microscopy, and quantum materials.
+Please feel free to email Dr. Laraoui at email@example.com or just stop by his office, located in Nebraska Hall, Room W312.
 Please send your CV/resume to firstname.lastname@example.org with a motivation letter about your research interests and career goals.
 For more details on how to apply please take a look at the announcements under my picture on the right.

 Dr. Laraoui’ primary research focuses on developing new quantum materials based on color centers in diamond (NV, SiV, GeV), and defects in wide-bandgap semiconductors (SiC, GaN, ZnO) and two dimensional materials (hBN, TMDs) for applications in quantum sensing and quantum information processing.
 His current research follow four main directions:

 Quantum sensing: nanoscale magnetic, current, and temperature mapping of condensed matter phenomena; far-field imaging of single transition metal nanoparticles (size < 20 nm).